 *Figures and Tables: Figure 2 Cortisol and alpha amylase levels in the control group should be depicted either in the figures or in a table, particularly for sAA given the stimulatory effects of mastication on this marker.

-Response: In the revised manuscript we provide new figures demonstrating cortisol (Figure 2) and alpha amylase (Figure 3) concentration in the stress as well as in the control group
+Response: In the revised manuscript, we provide new figures demonstrating cortisol (Figure 2) and alpha amylase (Figure 3) concentration in the stress group as well as in the control group.

 Table 2 Indicate the standard deviations (SD) and complete the table.
 The rows for memory task should include pre-stress and post-stress notations.

-Response: In the revised manuscript we completed the table as suggested by the reviewer.
-We also provided a separate table including the pre-stress memory performance scores in the supplements.
+Response: In the revised manuscript, we completed the table as suggested by the reviewer.
+We also included a separate table with the pre-stress memory performance scores in the supplementary material.

 Do responders and non-responders show the same patterns/magnitudes of stress effects?
-Response: ANOVA test with responder/non-responder as the between subject variable and memory performance as the dependent variable revealed no main effect and no interaction.
-Also the curves of both groups are similar.
-Thus, responders and non-responders showed the same patterns of stress effects on memory performance.
+Response: The results of an ANOVA with responder/non-responder as the between-subject variable and memory performance as the dependent variable revealed no main effect and no interaction.
+Additionally, the curves of both groups were similar.
+Thus, responders and non-responders showed similar patterns of stress effects on memory performance.

 *Section 3.1, Stress response, 6th line in first paragraph, the interaction “time x group” is missing

-Response: we rewrote section 3.1 including three-way ANOVAs as well as the missing interaction report.
-Furthermore, in order to address the hypotheses directly, the report reported in this section relates only to the interaction analyses without the main effects (moreover, some of the main effects are meaningless eventhough statistically significant due to disordinal significant interactions including these variables).
+Response: We rewrote section 3.1 and included three-way ANOVAs, as well as the missing interaction.
+Furthermore, in order to address the hypotheses directly, we only reported results that relate to the interaction analyses without the main effects.
+Moreover, although statistically significant, some of the main effects are meaningless due to disordinal significant interactions including these variables.

 It seems strange to me that men have a lower cortisol response to stress than the group of women OC, when it is usually this group of women who have an attenuated cortisol response to stress….Were the authors concerned about this fact?